zzamir102/CS100_FINAL_PROJECT/README.md

 * Output: Console outputs corresponding to specific inputs
 ### Design Patterns
 #### Abstract Factory Pattern
->We picked the Abstract Factory patttern because it allows us to create families of objects.
+* We picked the Abstract Factory patttern because it allows us to create families of objects.
 This is important to our RPG, since we will need to make different types of characters.
 These unique characters can make their own unique family, which is distinguished by certain characteristics such as their ability or weapons.
 Some problems we might encounter is inheritance and how classes will work together.
 Another issue that branches from this issue is organization of the classes we create.
 The Abstract Factory Pattern will be a great solution for this problem because it has the structure and interface for the abundance of classes/objects we are going to create.
 #### Strategy Pattern
->The second pattern we considered is the strategy pattern.
+* The second pattern we considered is the strategy pattern.
 We chose this pattern because it lets us create different attacks for the characters in our RPG.
 An issue we might encounter in our project is the creation of multiple attack functions, which consequently requires us to modify our classes.
 The strategy pattern will be a great solution for this problem because we can continuously add different strategies to attack without modifying our class.
 The strategy pattern allows us to branch out from a class to a interface that supports the creation of multiple strategies.
 This pattern will allow us to continuously add new attack strategies if time is allotted.

- > ## Phase II
- > In addition to completing the "Class Diagram" section below, you will need to
- > * Set up your GitHub project board as a Kanban board for the project.
-It should have columns that map roughly to
- >   * Backlog, TODO, In progress, In testing, Done
- >   * You can change these or add more if you'd like, but we should be able to identify at least these.
- > * There is no requirement for automation in the project board but feel free to explore those options.
- > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
-Place these in the `Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Create smaller development tasks as issues and assign them to team members.
-Place these in the `TODO` column.
- >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
 ## Class Diagram
 ![](images/UML_Diagram.png)
- > Include a class diagram(s) for each design pattern and a description of the diagram(s).
-Your class diagram(s) should include all the main classes you plan for the project.
-This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
-Use proper OMT notation (as discussed in the course slides).
-You may combine multiple design patterns into one diagram if you'd like, but it needs to be clear which portion of the diagram represents which design pattern (either in the diagram or in the description).
+### Class Diagram Description
+* The above diagram depicts our classes organized in the Abstract Factory Pattern and the Strategy Pattern.
+* The AbstractFactory class is the super class for the EnemyFactory and CharacterFactory.
+The EnemyFactory class and CharacterFactory class create the classes named Enemy and Character.
+The EnemyFactory is the interface for the different type of ememies that we are going to create in our RPG.
+As of now, the Human class and the Demon class inherit from the Enemy interface.
+Furthermore, the Mage, Knight, and Archer classes inherit from the Character class.
+* The AbilityStrategy class is the interface for the different abilities that our characters are going to have.
+The multiple boxes that overlap illustrate the unknown amount of abilites we are going to add to each character.
+Moreover, the Character class is the context for the AbilityStrategy class.

  > ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.